craigfay/changelog/README.md

 # Dec 18, 2019
 * Docker can be used to [containerize desktop applications](https://blog.jessfraz.com/post/docker-containers-on-the-desktop/).
 Jessie Fraz's [blog](https://blog.jessfraz.com/) is a wonderful place.
+* `docker cp` can be used to copy files between containers and the host filesystem.

 # Dec 16, 2019
 * Photons make very poor qubits, because they collapse easily.